Master of Education (M.Ed.) in Educational Administration

 Comprehensive examinations will be composed of objective and essay sections.
 A student must receive a satisfactory grade on each section in order to successfully complete the comprehensive examination, and subsequently be eligible for degree conferral.

 The multiple choice questions are machine scored and a student is expected to satisfactorily answer a specific number of questions.
-Each comprehensive examination essay question is evaluated based upon the following points system: 4—exceptional response well above expectations; 3—average response consistent with expectations; 2—weak response below expectations, but still passing; 1—inadequate response, a failing performance; and 0—response did not address the required task, a failing performance.
-A student must receive a minimum score of ‘2’ on three of the four essay questions in order to pass the essay portion of the master’s comprehensive examination.
+The comprehensive examination essay question is evaluated based upon the following points system: 4—exceptional response well above expectations; 3—average response consistent with expectations; 2—weak response below expectations, but still passing; 1—inadequate response, a failing performance; and 0—response did not address the required task, a failing performance.
+A student must receive a minimum score of ‘3’ on the essay questions in order to pass the essay portion of the master’s comprehensive examination.
 Oral examinations may be required of any candidate with a marginal performance on Section Two of the examination.
 If a test paper contains major grammar and/or composition errors, the student may be asked to repeat the examination.

 The thesis option involves an original research project under the direction of a graduate faculty member and the preparation of a thesis in addition to the prescribed coursework.
 The 36-hour degree program includes 15 hours from the educational administration core, 6 hours of EDAD 588, and 15 hours by advisement.
 The student must enroll in EDAD 588 for two consecutive semesters and complete the thesis according to the standards and policies determined by the Department of Educational Leadership and Policy Studies and the College of Graduate Studies.